Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Modified quark (antiquark) distribution function

 where $\omega_{p}^{-1}$ takes the following form in the linear expansion,

-The authors of the Ref.~\cite{Mitra:2017sjo} have realized that the leading order correction due to the effective fugacity to single particle energy is less than $10\%$ at $T=2.5T_c$ and observed considerable agreement in the results of transport coefficients from full numerical coding and from the linear expansion approximation.
-Note that we not considering the subscript for quarks while defining the distribution function and dispersion relation as the current focus is on the dilepton production by $q\bar{q}$ annihilation.
-Finally, $f_{1~q}$ takes covariant form as follows,
+The authors of the Ref.~\cite{Mitra:2017sjo} have realized that the leading order (in temperature gradient of effective fugacity) correction to single particle energy is less than $10\%$ at $T=2.5T_c$ and observed considerable agreement in the results of transport coefficients from full numerical coding and from the linear expansion approximation.} Note that we are not considering the subscript for quarks while defining the distribution function and dispersion relation as the current focus is on the dilepton production by $q\bar{q}$ annihilation.
+Combining Eqs.~(\ref{deltaf_1}) and (\ref{omega1}), we obtain the form of $f_{1~q}$ as

-Similarly, one can estimate the non-equilibrium corrections to the gluon distribution function in terms of $A_g$.
+Similarly, one can estimate the non-equilibrium corrections to the gluon distribution function in terms of ${A_{g}^t}$.

-\subsubsection{The form of $A_{g,q}$}
+\subsubsection{The form of ${A_{g/q}^t}$}

-Following the same formalism as in Refs.~\cite{Chandra:2016dwy, Asakawa:2006jn}, one can estimate the algebraic equation of $A_{g,q}$ by taking the appropriate moment of the transport equation.
+Following the same formalism as in Refs.~\cite{Chandra:2016dwy, Asakawa:2006jn}, one can estimate the algebraic equation of ${A_{g/q}^t}$ by taking the appropriate moment of the transport equation.
 The ensemble average Vlasov-Boltzmann equation takes the form as follows,

 where $\bar{f}$ is the ensemble-averaged thermal distribution of the particles.
 In our case, $\bar{f}\equiv f_{g/q}$ as defined in the Eq.~(\ref{1}).
 The diffusive Vlasov term characterizes the contribution from turbulent fields, and the force term takes the form as,